Start your WordPress blog today with our simple, easy-to-follow guide.

 This way, you can guage how responsive the service provider is.
 Also, it gives you an idea of the type of challenge to expect when you purchase your domain.

 Some domain registrars offer a grace period to their customers after the expiration of their domain to give them time to renew.

 While there are others that don’t offer any grace period.
 Once, the registration is expired, the domain goes offline.

 So be sure to read your service provider expiration policy to know if there’s any grace period.

-You ’ll notice once you get to the checkout page for most domain registrars that there are other extra services on offer.
+Once you get to the checkout page for most domain registrars, you’ll notice that there are other extra services on offer.

-For instance, namecheap offers free domain privacy which protects your personal details.
-Also, you’d get free domain transfers and domain lock when you use namecheap.
+For instance, NameCheap offers free domain privacy which protects your personal details.
+Also, you’d get free domain transfers and domain locks when you use NameCheap.

 So, those are basically the things you should look out for when buying and registering a domain name.